 Have you ever seen a rainbow?
-Do you remember when?
-Can you describe it?
+Do you know what a rainbow means?

 After Adam and Eve disobeyed God in the Garden of Eden sinned entered into the world.
-Now sin lives outside of us and it lives inside of us.
-And the book of Genesis tells us that that sin got so bad that God had to send a flood to destroy all the wicked people on earth.
+The book of Genesis tells us that that sin got so bad that God had to send a flood to destroy all the wicked people on earth.
 Why?
-Because God can’t let sin go unpunished or else he would be a bad, unholy, God.
+Because God can’t let sin keep going or else he would be just as bad as us.

 But God is also a very loving and forgiving God.
 And so he chose Noah to build an ark and save all that would trust in God’s love and mercy.
 Sadly, only Noah and his family went onto the ark and were saved in the flood.